The Swashbuckler Rogue

 Mage Slayer – While this is a niche feat, it does its job well.
 You gain the ability to use your reaction to make an attack against a creature that casts a spell within 5 feet of you.
 This gives us another opportunity to flex our Sneak Attack damage.
 It’s a fun feat if you find yourself facing off against a plethora of spellcasting enemies.

-Magic Initiate (Wizard) – With this feat, you gain 2 Cantrips and 1 1st-level Spell from the Wizard Spell list.
+Magic Initiate (Sorcerer) – With this feat, you gain 2 Cantrips and 1 1st-level Spell from the Wizard Spell list.
 Can you say Green Flame Blade or Booming Blade?
 I mean, if we’re only able to make one melee attack per turn anyways we may as well cast a cantrip that gives us some additional damage and perks for doing so.